 For five years, Southeast Asia's scam compounds operated with near-impunity, generating an estimated $75 billion while trafficking hundreds of thousands of workers into forced labor.
 Then a Chinese actor got kidnapped in January 2025, and Beijing decided it had seen enough.
-Within twelve months, China has extradited scam kingpins from Thailand, Cambodia, and Myanmar, sentenced crime family leaders to death, and pressured regional governments into coordinated enforcement—transforming what was tolerated as a regional nuisance into an existential threat for the criminal networks.
+Within twelve months, China extradited scam kingpins from Thailand, Cambodia, and Myanmar, sentenced crime family leaders to death, and pressured regional governments into coordinated enforcement—transforming what was tolerated as a regional nuisance into an existential threat for the criminal networks.

 Cambodian conglomerate allegedly operating as an umbrella for 100+ shell companies spanning 12 countries, now designated a transnational criminal organization by the US Treasury.